xiw020-Sam/CovidSuppliesTrade/README.md

-# CovidSuppliesTrade - An IOS App
+# CovidSuppliesTrade - An IOS App for SD Hack 2022
 Author: Xi Wang - xiw020@ucsd.edu

 During the time of Covid, we realize that people may run out of supplies due to